censorship-no/ceno-docs/user-manual/en/client/front-end.md

 - Buttons to enable or disable the different mechanisms used by the client to access content.

 - Selectors to choose different log levels, like the default `INFO` (informational messages, warnings and errors) or `DEBUG` (verbose output useful for reporting errors).
+The log file can also be enabled and retrieved from here.

+  When enabling the log file, the log level is automatically set to `DEBUG` (though you may change it again from here).
+When disabling the log file, the original log level is restored.

 - The public key used to verify signatures from injectors, and the configured way to reach them.
 The default `bep5` method looks up Internet addresses in a BitTorrent injector swarm, as explained [here](../concepts/how.md).